hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/writings_prose/815_struggle_for_expansion.md

 the reality we know and can think of is within this knowledge.
 Nor can we deny that it is sufficient for all practical purposes.
-This state of human knowledge which embraces within its scope both the external and the internal worlds is called Mâyâ.
+This state of human knowledge which embraces within its scope both the external and the internal worlds is called Māyā.
 It is unreal because it proves its own incorrectness.
 It is real in the sense of being sufficient for all the needs of the animal man.